kimfucious/rube-goldberg-fibonacci/README.md

 You can confirm that the containers have stopped by running `docker ps`.

-## :warning: Everything below this line is a work in progress and most likely won't work
+### :warning: Everything below this line is a work in progress and most likely won't work

+I'll remove this message once things are working consistently

 ## To Run Locally with Kubernetes